The SQL component allows executing any SQL statement. You can also execute a Stored Procedure and Functions.

-In the Connection section select a database connection.
+In the Connection section, select a database connection.
 If you don't have a connection, then you need to create a Database Connection.

 The service flow makes a number of pre-built objects available that you can access from any component.
-Go to Components Data section to learn about these objects and how to use them.
+Go to the Components Data section to learn about these objects and how to use them.

-In the SQL section you can write a SQL query or a Stored Procedure.
+In the SQL section, you can write a SQL query or a Stored Procedure.